0xhb/Labs-Documentation/docs/GCPGoat/VM Privilege Escalation.md

 #### 3. Identify Active Hosts

-Scan the IP addresses found in the config file to determine which hosts are accessible:
+with Nmap, we scan the IP addresses found in the config file to determine which hosts are accessible:

 ```bash